ledipasvir /sofosbuvir 90 mg/400 mg tablets

 Inactive Ingredients: silicon dioxide, copovidone, croscarmellose sodium, lactose, magnesium stearate and microcrystalline cellulose.

-Film-coating: polyvinyl alcohol, polyethylene glycol. titanium dioxide, talc purified, and sunset yellow FCF.
+Film-coating: polyvinyl alcohol, macrogol 3350, titanium dioxide, purified talc, and sunset yellow FCF aluminium lake.

 Gilead Sciences Pty Ltd